Shafayat115/Fast-Part/README.md

 # Fast_Part

-**Fast_Part** is an efficient tool for partitioning and clustering sequences.
+**Fast-Part** is an efficient tool for partitioning and clustering sequences.
 It uses CD-HIT or MMseqs2 for clustering, along with DIAMOND for alignments, to enable streamlined handling of biological sequences, automated partitioning into training and test sets, and iterative reassignment based on DIAMOND alignments.

 ## Features